State and Local Cybersecurity Grant Program

 NOFOs and Ancillary Documents

-In fiscal year (FY) 2022, through the Infrastructure Investment and Jobs Act, the Department of Homeland Security is providing $185 million to address cybersecurity risks and cybersecurity threats to information systems owned or operated by, or on behalf of, state, local and territorial governments.
+In Fiscal Year (FY) 2024, through the Infrastructure Investment and Jobs Act, the U.S. Department of Homeland Security (DHS) is providing $279.9 million to address cybersecurity risks and threats to information systems owned, operated by, or on behalf of state, local, and territorial (SLT) governments.